mstilkerich/carddavclient/doc/QUIRKS.md

 - `BUG_PARAMNOTDEF_SOMEMATCH` addressbook-query with a param-filter for a not-defined parameter yields wrong results for cards where the parameter is present for some properties, but not all (it must not be present at all for a match)
   - https://gitlab.com/davical-project/awl/-/merge\_requests/16
+- Davical does not support multiple prop-filter subfilters, it ignores all but the first one

 ### Radicale (used by Synology Contacts App)